 Most studio monitors consist to two separate drivers or speakers.

 The other speaker, placed below the tweeter vertically, is called a woofer.
-These are generally cone shaped and responsible for producing low and mid frequencies in monitors with two drivers (called two-way).
+These are generally cone-shaped and responsible for producing low and mid-range frequencies in monitors with two drivers (called two-way).

 Some monitors have a third driver, a mid-range speaker.
 In this three-way system, the tweeter will produce high frequencies, the mid-range speaker will produce mid frequencies, and the woofer will produce low frequencies.